-Unlike most types of insurance (which you buy in order to provide for you in the case of a financial hardship) you buy life insurance to provide for someone else in the case you are gone.

-The means the first question in determining if you need life insurance over 50 is determining who is financially dependent on you.
+Unlike most types of insurance (which you buy in order to provide for you in the case of financial hardship) you probably buy life insurance to provide for someone else after you are gone.
+If you're not sure if you need life insurance over 50, first determine who is financially dependent on you.
 Then you must determine what amount of money would be sufficient to replace what you are currently providing for them.

 - Then, determine what amount of money would be sufficient to replace what you are currently providing for them.

-Financial dependents may include a spouse, children, parents or a sibling that you provide for financially.
+Financial dependents may include a spouse, children, parents, or a sibling that you provide for financially.
 Figure out how much financial support you provide for them.
 What would they do if you were gone?
 You can buy a life insurance policy and name multiple beneficiaries, thereby providing a specific amount to several people without having to buy multiple life insurance policies.

 If there is no one financially dependent on you, you may still want life insurance because you desire to provide for someone.
 For example, some parents desire to pay a monthly or annual premium so they know a set amount will be paid to their children upon their death.
 Other parents figure the kids will get whatever is left, and that will be sufficient.
 It is a personal choice.

-Can You Get Life Insurance Over 50?
+Getting Life Insurance Over 50

 To get life insurance you must go through underwriting.
 This process involves answering health questions and usually also requires a nurse to do a physical exam.
 If you are in great health, going through underwriting should be no problem.
-If you are over 50, a smoker, and/or have moderate health troubles, you may be able to get life insurance but you will have to pay more for it than a healthier person or a non-smoker would.
+If you are over 50, a smoker, and/or have moderate health troubles, you may be able to get life insurance but you will have to pay more for it than a healthier, younger, non-smoker person would.

 Determining the right amount of life insurance will be important.
 The more you buy, the more it will cost.
 A life insurance agent will have an incentive to recommend that you need additional life insurance, as they are paid on commission.
 You may wish to seek the services of a no commission financial advisor to help you determine if you need life insurance, and if so, the right amount.

 What Type of Life Insurance Should You Buy?

 With cash value life insurance a portion of the premium you pay goes to cover the cost of insurance and a portion goes toward a savings account.
-Cash value life insurance comes in many forms such as whole life insurance or universal life.
+Cash-value life insurance comes in many forms such as whole life insurance or universal life.
 Each type will have different guidelines that apply to what your cash value is invested in, and when and how you can access it.

-Term insurance is good for temporary needs, such as providing for your kid's college, or paying off a mortgage.
-Once the kids are through college, or the mortgage is paid off, you don’t need that life insurance any more so you cancel it.
+Term insurance is good for temporary needs, such as providing for your kid's college or paying off a mortgage.
+Once the kids are through college, or the mortgage is paid off, you don’t need that life insurance anymore so you cancel it.

 There are two ways to look at life insurance: as insurance and as an investment.
 First and foremost, it is insurance.
 You pay a cost of insurance inside all life insurance policies.

 If you are looking at it as in investment, you can calculate the internal rate of return the policy might provide, depending on how long you live.

 For example, if you pay $5,000 a year for $500,000 of life insurance and die five years later, that policy provided a 326% rate of return.
 If you paid $5,000 a year for 30 years for $500,000 of life insurance and then passed away, that policy paid a 6.94% return on your money.

-Some people buy life insurance on their parents as an investment.
+Some people buy life insurance for their parents as an investment.
 This may sound morbid or inappropriate, but it can also be an effective strategy as life insurance is a guaranteed payout.
-Some companies will issue life insurance on people even in their 80’s.
+Some companies will issue life insurance on people even in their 80s.
 The premiums at this age will be quite expensive, but again, some people look at this strictly as an investment and decide it is worth it.